MicrosoftDocs/powerapps-docs/powerapps-docs/teams/sample-apps-faqs.md

 For the steps to move an app, go to [Move an app to another Teams channel in the same team](publish-and-share-apps.md#move-an-app-to-another-teams-channel-in-the-same-team).

-## How do I delete the sample data from the sample apps?
+## How do I delete the sample data from the sample app templates?

-For the steps to delete sample data from the sample apps, go to [Remove sample data](customize-sample-apps.md#remove-sample-data).
+For the steps to delete sample data from the sample app templates, go to [Remove sample data](customize-sample-apps.md#remove-sample-data).

 ## Planner tasks are created with “Former Member” instead of the name of the assigned user